lamhizz/gpt-intelli-prompt-pro/README.md

 ## 4. Cheat Sheet

 Here's a comprehensive overview of all `gpt-workflow` triggers and their details, organized by their logical units:
+Here's a comprehensive overview of all `gpt-intelli-prompt-pro` triggers and their details, organized by their logical units:

 ---